-The Yeshiva is accredited by the Association of Advanced Rabbinical and Talmudic Schools (AARTS) to offer a Bachelor of Talmudic Studies.
+The Yeshiva is accredited by the Association of Advanced Rabbinical and Talmudic Schools (AARTS) to offer a Bachelor of Religious Education Degree, and Bachelor of Talmudic Studies Degree.
 AARTS is located at 11 Broadway, New York, NY 10004 and can be reached by telephoning (212) 363-1991.